Bar Yochai (song)

-"Bar Yochai" (בַּר יוֹחַאי) is a kabbalistic piyyut (poem or hymn) extolling the spiritual attainments of Rabbi Simeon bar Yochai, the purported author of the preeminent kabbalistic work, the Zohar.
+"Bar Yochai" (בַּר יוֹחַאי) is a kabbalistic piyyut (poem or hymn) extolling the spiritual attainments of Simeon bar Yochai, the purported author of the preeminent kabbalistic work, the Zohar.
 Composed in the 16th century by Rabbi Shimon Lavi, a Sephardi Hakham and kabbalist in Tripoli, Libya, it is the most prominent and popular kabbalistic hymn, being sung by Jewish communities around the world.
-The hymn is sung by Sephardi and Ashkenazi Jews alike on Lag BaOmer, the Yom Hillula (anniversary of death) of bar Yochai, and is also sung during synagogue services and at the Shabbat evening meal by certain groups.
+The hymn is sung by Sephardi and Ashkenazi Jews alike on Lag BaOmer, the Yom Hillula (festival day) of bar Yochai, and is also sung during synagogue services and at the Shabbat evening meal by certain groups.
 Incorporating expressions from the Tanakh, rabbinical commentaries, and the Zohar, the hymn displays its author's own mastery of Torah and kabbalah.
+According to Isaac Ratzabi, the song's use of "bar Yochai" (rather than "ben Yochai," the patronymic used by Talmudic texts) is the probable reason for "bar Yochai"'s modern ubiquity.

 History

 Author

-"Bar Yochai" was written by Rabbi Shimon Lavi (1486–1585), a Sephardi Hakham, kabbalist, physician, astronomer, and poet.
+"Bar Yochai" was written by Shimon Lavi (1486–1585), a Sephardi Hakham, kabbalist, physician, astronomer, and poet.
 Born in Spain, Lavi and his family were forced out of the country by the Spanish Expulsion of 1492 and relocated to Fez, Morocco, where Lavi studied both Torah and kabbalah.
 In 1549 Lavi set out to immigrate to Israel, but was kidnapped and held for ransom by "Arab bandits".
 He was redeemed and came to Tripoli, where he found the community lacking spiritual guidance and decided to settle there instead.
 He is credited with the founding of the community's religious institutions and the revival of Torah study and takkanot (Jewish community regulations) there.
 He authored the kabbalistic commentary Ketem Paz on the Zohar and a number of other piyyutim which were published together with this work.

 Popularity

-"Bar Yochai" is the most prominent and popular kabbalistic piyyut, being sung by Jewish communities around the world.
+"Bar Yochai" is a prominent and popular kabbalistic piyyut, being sung by Jewish communities around the world.
 It is not known how it was conveyed from Tripoli to Safed, Israel, but in the latter city it was adopted by the disciples of the Arizal, who added it to their Kabbalat Shabbat Friday-evening synagogue service.
 From Israel it was introduced to the diaspora by the Arizal's students and Rabbi Moses Cordovero.
 It was printed for the first time in the beginning of the 17th century.
 In 1611 it was printed in the sefer Imrei Binah in Prague, and the following year in the sefer Tikkunei Shabbat in Kraków.
 It was subsequently translated into Judeo-Arabic, Ladino, and Persian by the various Jewish communities of the diaspora.